 Plan a bike-centric date where you don't ride bikes.

 You can help your in-house bike rider get their daily fix by making dates that are bike related but that don’t necessarily involve riding bikes.
-Going out to the Velodrome to watch a night of races can be fun and entertaining for everyone.
-Even the non-bike rider.
+Once the weather gets a little nicer, go grab a drink and check out the cycle speedway races at Royal Foundry Craft Sprits (following strict covid guidelines of course).
 Similarly there are increasingly more and more bike shops that have either a coffee bar or wine/beer bar attached to them.
 An hour or two enjoying each others company in one of these spots is a super painless way to tell your significant other “though I don't share the same obsession with bikes, I'll go along with it”.
 A lot of these bike cafes take their coffee as seriously as they take their bikes and you can usually find one of the best coffee experiences in town.
-If you are in Minneapolis, check out One On One Bike Studio in the North Loop.
-With a constant stream of cool bike related art on the walls, there is plenty for you to look at while your SO looks at bike gear.
+If you are in Minneapolis, check out Angry Catfish Bicycle Shop + Coffee Bar.
+The coffee is GREAT, and there is plenty for you to look at while your SO looks at bike gear.

 Sign up for a bike repair class.

 Feeling a little more adventurous?
 Just about every city has a shop or advocacy group that offers repair classes.
-In our home City of Minneapolis, The Hub Bike Co-Op offers a few free classes with donation of a canned food item.
+In our home city of Minneapolis, The Hub Bike Co-Op offers a few free classes with donation of a canned food item.
+These in-person classes are limited and sometimes suspended right now due to covid, so, how about an online class with your special person.
+The International Open Academy offers a comprehensive class that will have both of you speaking the same jargon in no time.
 Similar to a cooking class experience, these can be a super fun way to understand more about bikes and mechanical things in general.
 A lot of the principals you will learn for bike repair are highly applicable to other things.
 You might even learn a little more about your SO's passion.

 Short rides to somewhere you want to go.

 You don't have to go all-in, in order to make your significant other happy.
 In most cases, if you are willing to bike somewhere, your partner will be excited, no matter where it is.
-For Jesse and I, a two-wheeled date with our wives is at the top of our favorite lists.
-We don’t have to go very far for it to make us super stoked!
+For me, a two-wheeled date with my wive is at the top of my favorite list.
+We don’t have to go very far for it to make me super stoked!
 Even just riding to the restaurant or wine bar that is 4 blocks away is enough to show your SO that you care about what is important to them.